DoddyPhysics/HMcode/README.md

 ### <a name="original"></a>HMcode Original
 This code is produces the matter power spectrum using the halo-model approach described in Mead et al. (2015; http://arxiv.org/abs/1505.07833).
 Appendix B of that paper details the methods for doing the calculation.
 It also now includes some small updates from Mead et al. (2016).

 If you use this work, or this code, I would be very grateful if you were to cite the original paper, and the updated paper if you use results from that.
-The code itself can also be cited: http://ascl.net/1508.001
+The code itself can also be cited: http://ascl.net/1508.001.
+If you use the WDM and FDM results, please cite Marsh (2016), see below.

 It should compile with any fortran compiler, and it doesn't need to be pointed to any libraries.
 I use 'ifort' and compile with '>ifort HMcode.f90' but it also works with gfortran.